 There is an English guide leaflet that gives a little bit of information about the different temples but for the most part everything is written in Japanese which was a bit of a shame because I couldn’t really get absorbed in the whole experience as I didn’t always know what was going on!

 For example, you can take part in a Sutra copying experience which is a written form of meditation, similar to chanting but instead, copying it down peacefully or you can copy prayers onto prayer sticks.
 However there are no translations for the different prayers, so I was unable to join in because I didn’t understand and would have felt a little silly asking *full tourist mode*!
 What little I could understand about the rituals and processes was what I had researched prior to visiting!

 Entrance to Naritasan Temple is free but I came across a lot of donation boxes and other ways you were expected to pay money.
-For example, a pinch of incense into the fire was a donation, I lit a candle which was 100 yen ($1), if you entered the temple and prayed to the Buddha you were expected to donate, I paid 100 yen for my ‘Good Luck’ lucky dip fortune (which wasn’t great so I wanted to give it back for a refund…”Travel – Should Reschedule” – this was a week before I was due to travel to the Caribbean, FYI other than 2 flight delays and almost a diverted plane, the trip was fine!).
+For example, a pinch of incense into the fire was a donation, I lit a candle which was 100 yen ($1), if you entered the temple and prayed to the Buddha you were expected to donate and I paid 100 yen for my ‘Good Luck’ lucky dip fortune.
+(Which wasn’t great so I wanted to give it back for a refund…”Travel – Should Reschedule”.
+This was a week before I was due to travel to the Caribbean.
+FYI other than 2 flight delays and almost a diverted plane, the trip was fine!).

 Goma Fire Ritual